gotPaste/AutoPackager/SystemConfigReadMe.txt

     - "IntuneWinAppUtil.exe" (next to script)
     - "C:\\Tools\\IntuneWinAppUtil.exe"
     - null (let the script auto-resolve)
+- DefaultIconFolder (string)
+  Purpose: Folder containing default app icon files.
+When a recipe does not specify an icon, the script looks here for a matching file.
+  Default: "Logos"
+  Example: "Logos"
+- RecipeNetworkFolder (string)
+  Purpose: Optional network/UNC path from which recipe JSON files are synced or pulled at runtime.
+Leave empty to use only the local RecipesRoot.
+  Default: "" (disabled)
+  Example: "\\\\server\\share\\Recipes"
+- TestingRoot (string)
+  Purpose: Root folder for testing artifacts (used during test/dry-run packaging flows).
+  Default: "Testing"
+- LogFilePathAdmin (string)
+  Purpose: Log folder path baked into generated ADT/PSAppDeployToolkit install scripts for the admin (SYSTEM) context.
+Written into config.psd1 as LogPath.
+  Default: "C:\\ProgramData\\Microsoft\\IntuneManagementExtension\\Logs\\Apps"
+- LogFilePathUser (string)
+  Purpose: Log folder path baked into generated ADT/PSAppDeployToolkit install scripts for the user context.
+Written into config.psd1 as LogPathNoAdminRights.
+  Default: "C:\\ProgramData\\Logs\\Software"

 2) Branding
 - NotificationBrandTitle (string)
-  Purpose: Prefix shown in user notification pop-ups during install (e.g., "OPENLANE IT - AppName").
+  Purpose: Prefix shown in user notification pop-ups during install.
+Also written as CompanyName into PSAppDeployToolkit config.psd1.
+  Default: "Your Company"
-  Default: "OPENLANE IT"
+  Example: "Contoso IT"

 3) Email
+- Provider (string)
+  Purpose: Selects the email send method.
+  Allowed: "smtp" | "graph"
+  Default: "smtp" (if omitted)
+  Notes: When set to "graph", the script uses the Email.Graph object for authentication and ignores Email.Smtp credentials.
+The sender address is taken from Email.Graph.MailSendMailbox instead of Email.From/Email.Smtp.From.
 - Enabled (bool) [optional]
   Purpose: Master enable switch for summary email sending.
   Default: true (if omitted)
-- To (string[]), From (string)
+- To (string[])
-  Purpose: Recipient list and sender address for summary email.
+  Purpose: Recipient list for summary email.
+  Required: Must be present to send mail.
+- From (string)
+  Purpose: Sender address when using the "smtp" provider.
+For "graph" provider, sender is Email.Graph.MailSendMailbox instead.
-  Required: To and From must be present to send mail.
+  Required: Must be present when using smtp provider to send mail.
 - SubjectPrefix (string)
   Purpose: Subject prefix for summary emails.
   Default: "Intune AutoPackager"